openstack/project-team-guide/doc/source/dependency-management.rst

 has dropped Python 2.7 support.

-``upper-constraints.txt`` is machine generated and nothing more or less than an exact list of versions.
+``upper-constraints.txt`` is machine generated and nothing more or less than an exact list of versions, possibly multiple ones per project with different specifiers - for instance, if a dependency has dropped support for older python versions.

 Enforcement for Test Runs